7u5/aiface-tf2/README.md

 ### Tensorflow 1.14 codes upgrade to tensorflow 2.3 compitable way, and test ok.

+you should install tf-slim in tensorflow 2 by "pip install tf-slim"

 please run export PYTHONPATH="" first if there has PYTHONPATH value in Linux env. then source path.sh